 Buying and Selling FAQs in Kentucky

 Do you need to know how to bring a car into America?
 What about taking out auto loans?
-Here at DMV.org, we've compiled a list of some of the most frequently asked questions about buying and selling vehicles in Kentucky.
+We've compiled a list of some of the most frequently asked questions about buying and selling vehicles in Kentucky.

 I'm thinking of going overseas soon.
 If I purchase a vehicle in another country, how do I bring it into America?

 This can be a tricky process at best.
 We've highlighted some of the basic steps of the procedure, but you'll need to get in touch with an expert from the National Highway Traffic Safety Administration (NHTSA) once you're ready to import the vehicle.